 - Learn how to track the foods you eat and your level of physical activity throughout the program year

-Why become a lifestyle coach
+Why become a lifestyle coach?

 There are many reasons people become lifestyle coaches.
 Some have worked in healthcare venues that treat patients with chronic disease, while others have personal experience seeing a friend or family member work through the burden of type 2 diabetes.
 Whatever the reason, lifestyle coaches have passion for helping people live healthier lives.
 They possess strong interpersonal and group facilitation skills in order to create an environment where participants thrive and grow.

-Lifestyle Coaches training
+Lifestyle coach training